 It is completely safe to do regular exercise while breastfeeding and I strongly recommend it.

 As a breastfeeding mom, it is important to wear comfortable clothing while exercising.
-Especially a comfortable sports bra.
+Especially a comfortable nursing sports bra like this one.

 Otherwise, its important to stay hydrated throughout the day.